-V OFFICERS AND THEIR ELECTION
+V. OFFICERS AND THEIR ELECTION

-- 1. There shall be a Chairman and a Vice-Chairman, three at-large Executive Committee members and one alternate who shall be elected by a majority vote at an annual meeting for a term of two years in each case.
+- 1. There shall be a Chairman and a Vice-Chairman, and three at-large Executive Committee members who shall be elected by a majority vote at an annual meeting for a term of two years in each case.
 In case of a vacancy, the CRPC Executive Committee will appoint a replacement for the remainder of the term. - 2.
-There shall be an Executive Committee composed of the Chairman, Vice-Chairman, three Executive Committee members and one alternate comprised of members of the Purchasing Council.
-The alternate shall only be eligible to vote on matters of the Executive Committee when one member is absent. - Quorum of the Executive Committee shall be participation of at least three Executive Committee members.
+There shall be an Executive Committee composed of the Chairman, Vice-Chairman, and three Executive Committee members comprised of members of the Purchasing Council.

-VI RESPONSIBILITIES OF CAPITOL REGION COUNCIL OF GOVERNMENTS
+VI.
+RESPONSIBILITIES OF CAPITOL REGION COUNCIL OF GOVERNMENTS

-The Capitol Region Council of Governments will be responsible for providing a suitable staff which will oversee the necessary detail of any cooperative solicitations and the issuance of purchasing information to each of the Members of the Capitol Region Purchasing Council.
+The Capitol Region Council of Governments will be responsible for providing a suitable staff which will oversee the necessary detail of cooperative bid invitations and the issuance of purchasing information to each of the members of the Capitol Region Purchasing Council.

 The Capitol Region Council of Governments will be responsible for annually budgeting sufficient funds to house and retain the staff necessary for the implementation of the Purchasing program.
-The budget shall also provide for overhead items, i.e., supplies, copying, postage, etc. The Purchasing Staff will relieve the Members of all detail in connection with the cooperative solicitations except for the information necessary to be furnished by the Members regarding their requirements.
+The budget shall also provide for overhead items, i.e., supplies, copying, postage, etc. The Purchasing Staff will relieve the Municipalities of all detail in connection with the cooperative bids except for the information necessary to be furnished by the Municipalities regarding their requirements.

-VII REQUIREMENTS OF REPRESENTATIVES
+VII.
+REQUIREMENTS OF REPRESENTATIVES

 - Representatives shall promptly submit annual purchasing requirements and specifications for specific items when requested by the Purchasing Staff. - 2.
-Representatives may decline to participate in any cooperative solicitation if it is in the best interests of their Municipality, Board of Education, Political Sub-Division, Quasi-Public Agency or Non-Profit Educational Institution to do so. - 3.
-Representatives participating in any cooperative solicitation invitation may reject any solicitation or part thereof.
-In the case of an invitation to bid the low bid will be accepted unless there is a very strong reason for rejection. - 4.
-Representatives will notify the Purchasing Staff of the names of any vendors to whom solicitation invitations should be sent.
-They will also keep the Purchasing Staff advised of any vendor whom they deem to be irresponsible, giving reasons for their opinions. - 5.
-Representatives shall notify the Purchasing Staff immediately of failure on the part of any vendor to perform satisfactorily within the requirements and specifications of a solicitation.
-The purchasing Staff shall be empowered to take any and all steps necessary, in cooperation with the Member, to correct any such failures.
+Representatives may decline to participate in any cooperative bid if it is in the best interests of their Municipality to do so. - 3.
+Representatives participating in any cooperative bid invitation may reject any bid or part thereof.
+However, it will be expected that the low bid will be accepted unless there is a very strong reason for rejection. - 4.
+Representatives will notify the Purchasing Staff of the names of any vendors to whom bid invitations should be sent.
+They will also keep the Purchasing Staff advised of any vendor whom they deem to be irresponsible, giving reasons for their opinions.

+5. Representatives shall notify the Purchasing Staff immediately of failure on the part of any vendor to perform satisfactorily within the requirements and specifications of a bid.
+The purchasing Staff shall be empowered to take any and all steps necessary, in cooperation with the Municipality, to correct any such failures.

-VIII RESPONSIBILITIES OF THE PURCHASING STAFF
+VIII.
+RESPONSIBILITIES OF THE PURCHASING STAFF